-“Give a trawler diesel engine clean fuel and it will run forever.”
+“Give a used trawler diesel engine clean fuel and it will run forever.”
 This old saying is less of an exaggeration than you might think.
-Repair statistics show that 90% of trawler diesel engine problems stem from contaminated fuel.
+Repair statistics show that 90% of used trawler diesel engine problems stem from contaminated fuel.
 The promise of eliminating 9 out of 10 potential failures should put fuel-system maintenance at the top of your list.

 The most common signs of fuel contamination in a trawler are clogged filters, and reduced engine performance.
 However, the absence of these conditions does not necessarily imply that your fuel is not contaminated.
 In fact, it is likely that every trawler’s fuel is somewhat contaminated.
 Fuel pick-up tubes, where the engine draws fuel from the tank, typically sit about three-quarters of an inch off the bottom of your fuel tank floor.
 This placement is designed to protect the engine from contamination that has settled to the bottom of the tank.
 Consequently, you may never realize that you have a fuel contamination problem until the fuel is agitated in some way – such as when you are in rough waters in your trawler.

-Water can get into trawler fuel storage tanks in several ways – by condensation of humid outside air, during transportation from refineries to distributors, by leakage through faulty fill pipes or vents and by careless handling.
-Water can cause injector nozzle and pump corrosion, microorganism growth and fuel filter plugging with materials resulting from the corrosion or microbial growth.
+Water can get into trawler fuel storage tanks in several ways.
+One is by condensation of humid outside air.
+Another is during transportation from refineries to distributors.
+Also by leakage through faulty fill pipes or vents and by careless handling.
+Water can cause injector nozzle and pump corrosion.
+It can also cause microorganism growth and fuel filter plugging.
 Your trawler’s water spectators should be checked frequently for water and drained as necessary.
 In cold northern winters, ice formation in fuels containing water creates severe fuel line and filter plugging problems.
-Regularly removing the water is the most effective means of preventing this problem; however, small quantities of alcohol may be used on an emergency basis to prevent fuel line and filter freeze-ups.
+Regularly removing the water is the most effective means of preventing this problem.
+However small quantities of alcohol may be used on an emergency basis to prevent fuel line and filter freeze-ups.